messengerbag/SpeechBubble/README.md

 }
 ```

-See the declaration below for the full list and explanation of the properties.
+See the declaration in the script header for the full list and explanation of the properties.

 The module relies on built-in AGS settings as far as possible.
 In particular, it uses these settings to customize the appearance and behavior of the speech bubbles: